Snehith-Yamlapalli/Cricket-Live-Scorer-With-Authenication/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open cricket-live-score-rosy.vercel.app to view it in your browser.
+Open [cricket-live-score-rosy.vercel.app](https://cricket-live-score-rosy.vercel.app/) to view it in your browser.\
+### Just sign in with any Fake/MadeUp mail to Enter(Dont click the Google SignIn option).

 ## To check the LiveScore
 Open https://cricket-live-score-rosy.vercel.app/livescore/FirstBattingTeamNamevsSecondBattingTeamName  (Edit the Team Names)